Holomorphic bundles on the blown-up plane and the bar construction: Introduction

+We also give upper bounds for the cokernel of the map $\imath_k$ in homology up to dimension $4k-2\#I+7$; furthermore, since the space $\|\Bb_{I,k}\|$ is simply connected (Proposition~\ref{prop:simplyconnected}), statements analogous to (1) and (2) above also hold in homotopy (see Theorem~\ref{theoIV}* on page~\pageref{theor:upperboundstocokernel}).

-The paper is organized as follows: In section~\ref{sec:2} we describe the moduli spaces $\Mm_I^r$ and show that in the limit when $r\to \infty$ they have the structure of $E_\infty$-spaces.
-In sections~\ref{sec:3} and~\ref{sec:4} we describe the bar constructions in the limit when $r\to\infty$ and show that, for disjoint finite sets $I$ and $J$ we have (see Theorem~\ref{prop:IcupJ}):
+The paper is organized as follows: In section~\ref{sec:preliminaries} we briefly recall the definitions and basic facts about the bar construction, homotopy colimits and operads.
+In section~\ref{sec:2}, we describe the moduli spaces of holomorphic bundles $\Mm_I^r$ and, in the limit when $r\to \infty$, give them the structure of $E_\infty$-spaces.
+In sections~\ref{sec:3} and~\ref{sec:4}, we describe the bar constructions in the limit when $r\to\infty$.
+In section~\ref{sec:5}, we prove Theorem~\ref{theoI}.
+In section~\ref{sec:glue}, we define the products $\boxplus$ used in the statement of Theorem~\ref{theor0} and prove their properties.
+In section~\ref{sec:6}, we prove Theorem~\ref{theor0} and use it to show that $h_{I,k}$ is a homotopy equivalence for $k=1,2$.
+In section~\ref{sec:7}, we prove Theorem~\ref{theoIII}.
+In section~\ref{sec:8}, we compute the homology of $\|\Bb_I\|$ and prove Theorem~\ref{theoIV}.
+In appendix~\ref{app:bar}, we gather some technical proofs concerning the bar construction.